cs50/ide50-deb/ide50/files/home/ubuntu/workspace/README.md

 changes from the spec to work properly:

-* ***Be sure Apache is stopped!*** Use `apachectl stop` before working on this problem set, or you will get a `Port already in use` error.
+* ***Be sure Apache is stopped!*** Use `apachectl stop` before working on this problem set, or you will get a `Address already in use` error.

 * Use port `8080` to access your web server from your own web browser.
 The URL to access it is given by the `hostname50` command.